dsal3389/easytcp3/README.md

 ### builtin hooks
-for now at the time of writing, I am still if I event want to use hooks for some events
+for now at the time of writing, I am still wondering if I event want to use hooks for some events